rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_Integrating_External_Source_Control_with_Azure_Pipelines.md

 #### Set up an Azure DevOps organization

-If you don't already have an Azure DevOps organization that you can use for this lab, create one by following the instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 1. On your lab VM open **Edge Browser** on desktop and navigate to https://dev.azure.com.
 Then click on **Sign into Azure DevOps** and login with the credentials provided in environment details tab.

     ![Azure DevOps](images/devops.png)